-We are proud of our teacher education students in foreign languages.
+We are proud of our teacher education students in World languages.
 You will find our alumni at high schools all over Illinois--and beyond.
 Due to their passion for teaching, dedication, and strong language skills they have built great programs at their schools.
 They love to return to EIU for our Department's annual "Culture Days" and bring their Spanish, French, and German classes.

 Milford High School in Milford, IL

 "2017-2018 is my third year of teaching high school levels I-IV, which includes several short-term projects in grades PK-8.
 Our school is rurally located and relatively small with 182 students in grades 9-12, but I quickly fell in love with the family-like atmosphere.
 Several of my students participate in International Club where they work with groups throughout the school and community.

 I also stay active professionally with a few groups introduced to me by our Methods class at Eastern.
 I currently serve as the Region 4 Director for ICTFL, am a contributing member of the GlobalFest Planning Committee, and am helping to train fellow teachers by presenting during the ICTFL 2017 fall conference, ICTFL 2018 and 2019 WinterFest workshops in Mahomet, and the Central States 2018 conference in Milwaukee.